 Investing responsibly: our approach and our legal obligations

-It is impossible not to be moved by footage out of Gaza in recent months.
-As each of us hopes a lasting ceasefire can be brokered soon, some members are asking what could or should UniSaver be doing to promote peace in the Middle East and other international conflict zones.
 This article looks at our approach to such issues of responsible investment within the context of our overall fiduciary duty to optimise returns on members’ funds.

 Our fiduciary responsibility

 UniSaver is managed by a trustee company called UniSaver Limited.
 Managing the scheme is the company’s only role.
-The Board of UniSaver is made up of professional directors, member-elected directors and university-appointed directors.
+The Board of UniSaver is made up of professional, member-elected and university-appointed directors.
 In discharging our duties, we are mindful that our primary legal responsibility is the stewardship of members’ funds in order to optimise long-term financial returns.
 This responsibility is set out in trust law, and the legal advice we have obtained confirms our duty to act always in members’ financial interests.

 Responsible investment will mean different things to different people.
 For us, it means ensuring the prudent investment of members’ funds to help our membership achieve their financial goals.
 We consider environmental, social and governance (ESG) issues through the lens of this fiduciary duty.